chengdada123/Proxmox-VE-for-WHMCS/README.md

 Please make sure you create an IPv4 Pool with sufficient scope/size to be able to deploy addresses within it to your guest VMs and CTs.
 Else it won't be able to create a Service for you.

-**Private IPs for PVE Hosts:** Note that VNC may be problematic without work due to the strict requirements introduced in Proxmox v8.0 (strict same-site attribute).
+#### Private IPs for PVE Hosts

+Note that VNC may be problematic without work due to the strict requirements introduced in Proxmox v8.0 (strict same-site attribute).
 Just as SSL/TLS Certificates are no longer trusted for Public IP Addresses, there is increasing work to make the web secure-by-default which makes VNC/etc safer.
 Hence, we will not support any set-ups which do not follow the set-up processes 100%.

-**Guest Imports from PVE (existing):** Take note that during the Guest Import process, there is no association ensured to an IP Pool, rather we take your inputs and use them verbatim due to existing/current nature of the Guest's configuration.
+#### Guest Imports from PVE (existing)

+Take note that during the Guest Import process, there is no association ensured to an IP Pool, rather we take your inputs and use them verbatim due to existing/current nature of the Guest's configuration.

 ### IPv6: SLAAC default, via 2nd vNIC